A Structural Condition on Point Sets with Few Distinct Dot Products: Abstract

 \section{Abstract}

-The distinct dot products problem, a variation on the Erdős distinct distance problem, asks ``Given a set $P_n$ of $n$ points in $\mathbb{R}^2$, what is the \emph{minimum} number $|D(P_n)|$ of distinct dot products formed between them, asymptotically?''
-The best proven lower-bound is $|D(P_n)| \gtrsim n^{2/3+7/1425}$, due to work by Hanson--Roche‐Newton--Senger, and a recent improvement by Kokkinos.
-However, the slowest-scaling known constructions have $|D(P_n)|\sim n$, leaving quite a large gap in the bound.
-Finding a sublinearly-scaling construction, or disproving its existence, would narrow this gap.
-We provide a condition that a sequence of point configurations $(P_n)_{n \in \mathbb{N}}$ must satisfy in order for $|D(P_n)|$ to scale ``slowly'' i.e.$|D(P_n)| \ll n^{3/4}$.
-Namely, we prove that any such configuration must contain a point-rich line that gets arbitrarily `dense' as the sequence progresses.
+The distinct dot products problem, a variant of the Erdős distinct distances problem, asks ``Given a set $P_n$ of $n$ points in $\mathbb{R}^2$, what is the \emph{minimum} number $|D(P_n)|$ of distinct dot products they determine?''
+The best proven lower bound is $|D(P_n)| = \Omega(n^{2/3+7/1425})$, due to work by Hanson--Roche‐Newton--Senger, and a recent improvement by Kokkinos.
+However, the best known construction determines $\Theta(n)$ dot products.
+We provide a structural condition that a point configuration $P_n$ would have to satisfy in order to have `few' dot products, by which we mean that $|D(P_n)| < n^{\frac{3}{4}(1-\epsilon)}$ for some $\epsilon > 0$.